puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 Events:
 ```

-For this HorizontalPodAutoscaler, you can see several conditions in a healthy state.
+For this HorizontalPodAutoscaler, you can see several conditions in a stable state.
 The first,
 `AbleToScale`, indicates whether or not the HPA is able to fetch and update scales, as well as
 whether or not any backoff-related conditions would prevent scaling.
 The second, `ScalingActive`,
 indicates whether or not the HPA is enabled (i.e. the replica count of the target is not zero) and